Unleash/unleash/docs/securing-unleash.md

 - [google-auth-hook.js](https://github.com/Unleash/unleash/blob/master/examples/google-auth-hook.js)
 - [basic-auth-hook.js](https://github.com/Unleash/unleash/blob/master/examples/basic-auth-hook.js)

-We also have a version of Unleash deployed on heroku which uses Google Oauth 2.0: https://secure-unleash.herokuapp.com
+We also have a version of Unleash deployed on Heroku which uses Google OAuth 2.0: https://secure-unleash.herokuapp.com

 ## Securing the Client API
 A common way to support client access is to use pre shared secrets.
-This can be solved by having clients send a shared key in a http header with every client requests to the Unleash API.
+This can be solved by having clients send a shared key in a http header with every client request to the Unleash API.
 All official Unleash clients should support this.

 In the [Java client](https://github.com/Unleash/unleash-client-java#custom-http-headers) this looks like: